jsbuzz/todo-react-signal/README.md

 The idea itself is a marriage between redux and FlightJs.
 It is meant to be a learning process - a sandbox for new ideas.

+Also React ~ Signal can handle async state changes out of the box as all events are async by nature.
+It offers less boilerplate and more flexibility than Redux, but of course it is easy in the prototype stage.

 ## Namespaces

 Namespaces facilitate event triggering and listening.
-When an event is triggered inside a Namespace, every child component that is listening for that particular event will receive it.
+When an event is triggered inside a Namespace, every connected child component that is listening for that particular event will receive it.

+Components need to be connected through a `Connect` function very similarly to Redux, although there is no `mapDispatchToProps`.

 Namespaces can run services that are similar to data components - they have no UI but can interact with the UI components through events.
 Typically services will fetch or post data to APIs or act as bridges to parent Namespaces.